Accelerated processing of your patent application

 How do I request AKS?

-You must do this when you file the patent application.
-A request for accelerated processing that comes in after the application has been filed will in principle not be accepted.
+A request for accelerated processing submitted after the application has been filed will, as a general rule, not be accepted.

 Formal deficiencies